Raymond A. Palmer: Fantastic Adventures

 First issue of Fantastic Adventures, May 1939.

 The rapid rise in readership for Amazing Stories prompted Palmer to successfully propose that Ziff Davis launch a sister "weird stories" magazine, Fantastic Adventures.
 The first issue appeared in May 1939.
 Fantastic Adventures was an immediate hit, with the first issue selling 45,000 to 75,000 copies.
 (Note: Warner Jr. reported that the first issue of Fantastic Adventures sold 45,000 issues, and then leveled off at 90,000 copies a few issues later.
 Palmer, however, claimed the magazine sold 75,000 copies its first issue, and within a year was selling 185,000 copies per issue.)

 The magazine, published in the large-size bedsheet format, focused on "lost world" fiction epitomized by the writing of Edgar Rice Burroughs.
 Palmer wanted to publish high-quality stories that retained "the lusty appeal of the pulp".
 He told potential writers to "Gimme bang-bang" or "When a story stops moving, that is the exact spot where the writer should drop a corpse through the roof".
 "Swift, dramatic action, with plenty of suspense and the anticipation of the fearful" was his charge to authors, and initially Fantastic Adventures published both fantasy and science fiction.
 (Note: Palmer likely used the higher-quality work submitted to Amazing Stories for the new magazine at first.)
 But after the success of Nelson S. Bond's "The Amazing Invention of Wilberforce Weems", published in the September 1939 issue, Palmer pushed for whimsical fantasy.

-Among the early fiction published by Fantastic Adventures was "The Scientists Revolt" by Edgar Rice Burroughs and "The Golden Amazon" by Thornton Ayre (pseudonym of John Russell Fearn).
+Among the early fiction published by Fantastic Adventures were "The Scientists Revolt" by Edgar Rice Burroughs and "The Golden Amazon" by Thornton Ayre (pseudonym of John Russell Fearn).
 The four Golden Amazon stories published by Fantastic Adventures, which featured heroine Violet Ray, were among the most popular Golden Amazon stories published.
 (Note: After the four initial short stories, Fearn began a serial novel in the Toronto Star Weekly.
 The Golden Amazon series stopped only with Fearn's death in 1960.)

 Bi-monthly at first, Fantastic Adventures went monthly from January to May 1940.
 Barely profitable, it went bi-monthly again and converted to digest size in June 1940.
 Ziff Davis intended to cancel the magazine in October 1940, but that issue saw the story "Jongor of Lost Land" by Robert Moore Williams.
 Sales doubled, and the magazine was given a reprieve.
 Palmer then convinced Burroughs to write a new Carson of Venus story.
 This work, "Slaves of the Fish Men", ran in the March 1941 issue.
 Sales finally stabilized at a high level.

 Palmer continued to feature a mixture of whimsy and "lost land" stories in Amazing Stories through 1945.
 He became a believer in Richard Sharpe Shaver's "Hollow Earth" conspiracy theory stories (which Shaver alleged were true, not fiction), publishing them frequently in Amazing.
 This gave the magazine a "crackpot" reputation.

 Howard Browne resigned from Ziff Davis in the spring of 1947 to pursue a writing career in Hollywood.
 William Hamling was made managing editor of Fantastic Adventures as his replacement.